milka77/ms2_memorygame/README.md

 ---
 ## Testing
+### Testing All Functions
+* Function playername:

 ### Code Validation
 * Validated the HTML code with [W3C](https://validator.w3.org/#validate_by_input) and no error found.
 * Validated the CSS code with [W3C](https://jigsaw.w3.org/css-validator/#validate_by_input) and no error found.

+## Deployment
+This project is hosted using GitHub pages, deployed from the master branch.
+The site will update automatically upon new commits to the master branch.
+To deploy the project correctly on GitHub pages, the landing site must he named *index.html*

+If you want run the project locally you need to clone the repository directly into your favorite editor by writing to the terminal the following: `git clone https://github.com/milka77/ms2_memorygame.git`.

 ---
 ## Media